jeann2013/rsg-trapperplus/README.md

 - rsg-trapper : https://github.com/Rexshack-RedM/rsg-trapper

 # Dependancies
-- qr-core
+- rsg-core
-- qr-menu
+- rsg-menu

 # Installation
 - remove rsg-holding if you have it added
 - remove rsg-trapper if you have it added
 - ensure that the dependancies are added and started
 - add rsg-trapperplus to your resources folder
-- add items to your "\qr-core\shared\items.lua"
+- add items to your "\rsg-core\shared\items.lua"
-- add images to your "\qr-inventory\html\images"
+- add images to your "\rsg-inventory\html\images"

 # Starting the resource
 - add the following to your server.cfg file : ensure rsg-trapperplus